A Hypothesis-First Framework for Mechanistic Modeling in Neuroimaging: Results

-The mechanistic hypothesis $\alpha_2$ is inappropriate because it lacks the bias parameter, and thus would only be able to encapsulate the relationship through compensation mechanisms.
-Its application within our framework resulted in a mirror model that was significantly different from the empirical model in all tests (Figure 6 top middle panel).
-While the expected parameters appear to follow the linear increase in $b_e$, this was not sufficient to recover the relationship (Figure 7 second column top panel).
+Results are shown in Figures~\ref{fig:exp2_results} and~\ref{fig:exp2_parameters}.
+The framework successfully rejected the under-parameterized hypothesis $\alpha_2$, which lacked the inverter parameter and resulted in a mirror statistical model significantly different from the empirical model in all tests except the residuals $t$-test (Figure~\ref{fig:exp2_results}, top right panel).

-The mechanistic hypothesis $\alpha_3$ is the true hypothesis, and thus would by definition only be able to encapsulate the empirical relationship.
-Its application within our framework resulted in a mirror model that not was significantly different from the empirical model in any test (Figure 6 top right panel).
-While the expected $b_e$ values are close to the true values, the expected $c_{ie}$ was not remained moderately higher than the true values (Figure 7 middle left column).

-The mechanistic hypothesis $\alpha_4$ is inappropriate because it contains unnecessary degrees of freedom.
-Its application within our framework resulted in a mirror model that had significantly different coefficients from the empirical model but which residuals distribution were not significantly different from the empirical model (Figure 6 bottom left panel).
-Similarly to the true hypothesis $\alpha_3$, the expected $b_e$ values are close to the true values but the expected $c_{ie}$ was not remained higher than the true values (Figure 7 middle right column).

-The mechanistic hypothesis $\alpha_5$ is inappropriate because it enforces invalid parameter sharing and contains unnecessary degrees of freedom.
-Its application within our framework resulted in a mirror model that was significantly different from the empirical model for all tests (Figure 6 bottom middle panel).
-Accordingly, the expected model parameters were far from the true values (Figure 7 fifth column).

-Finally, the mechanistic hypothesis $\alpha_6$ is inappropriate because it enforces invalid parameter sharing in $b_e$ without being under- or over-parametrized.
-Its application within our framework resulted in a mirror model that was significantly different from the empirical model for all tests except the mean of the residuals, though this is likely only due to the high variance of the mirror model's $\bar{\epsilon}_{\alpha_6}$ residuals (Figure 6 bottom right panel).
-The expected model parameters in $b_e$ did not follow the linear trend (Figure 7 far right column top panel), mostly because parameter sharing enforced a shift in the full spectrum of the other nodes to happen alongside the shift in node $n_0$, preventing the existence of solutions with feature generalization properties.
-This was further reflected in the expected $c_{ie}$ which were closer to the true values because for this parameter, the shared structure was not an invalid assumption.

-Overall, our framework provided binary outcome for the mirror statistical model coefficients and residuals distribution tests that informed us about under-parametrized hypotheses $\alpha_1$ and $\alpha_2$, about the an appropriate hypothesis $\alpha_3$ (the true hypothesis), about over-parametrized hypotheses $\alpha_4$ and $\alpha_5$, and about the invalid parameter structures in hypotheses $\alpha_5$ and $\alpha_6$.